Course - Electrochemistry - TMT4252

 Electric potentials and fields.
 Conductivity and capacitance.
 Thermodynamics of aqueous solutions: Activities and the Debye-Hückel-model.
 Electrolysis cells and galvanic cells with and without transfer.
 Potential differences across Liquid junctions.
 Electrosynthesis of metals and chemicals, electrodialysis and salt splitting.
-Electrochemical energy storage: Batteries and fuel cells.
+UN goals for sustainable development: Electrochemical energy storage in hydrogen and batteries.
+Fuel cells.
 Electrodes and electrode reactions.
 Electrode kinetics: Current-voltage characteristics of charge-transfer reactions.
 Reaction order.
 Transport processes and mass transfer coefficients.
-Electrochemistry in analysis of the environment and environmental remediation.
-Elektrochemical description of biological cells.
-Transport-, activation- and ohmich overpotential.
+Green electrochemistry and UN goals for sustainable development: Electrochemistry in analysis of the environment and environmental remediation.
+Electrochemical description of biological cells.
+Transport-, activation- and ohmic overpotential.
 The electrochemical double layer in brief.
 Demonstration of a rotating electrode and a potensiostat.

 Learning methods and activities

 Lectures and exercises.
 2/3 of the exercises must be approved to qualify for the exam.
 The problem sets include training in use of digital tools for simulation of electrochemical processes.
 During the course an excursion to visit electrochemical industries may be arranged.
 The total workload is 200 hours.

 Access to the final examination on the condition that the mid-term test has been passed and that 2/3 of the problem sets have been approved.
 If there is a re-sit examination, the examination form may be changed from written to oral.